Questions? Call Us At

-Have you wondered how sports broadcasting careers begin, but never knew exactly how it was best done?
+Have you wondered how sports broadcasting careers begin, but never understand how it was best accomplished?

 Turning your dream into reality is very possible, but take it from those who know- you'll need more than luck.

-You'll also need more than just skills for sports broadcasting.
-And gone are the days when a snazzy demo tape and resume alone will open doors for you.
+And you’ll also need more than just skills for sports broadcasting.
+And gone are the days when a snazzy demo tape and resume alone would open doors for you.

-The biggest challenge everyone faces when sports broadcasting careers begin is in making industry contacts.
+The biggest challenge everyone faces when sports broadcasting careers begin is how to make industry contacts.
 Just having sports broadcasting skills with no insider contacts, or insider contacts with no sports broadcasting skills, will do you little good.

 You need both in order to stand a fighting chance of ever realizing your dream of becoming a successful sports broadcaster.